Covid 19 coronavirus: Journalist Sophia Yan's week of tests and threats in Wuhan

 Exiting my room, I bid good morning to a hotel cleaner in a hazmat suit and head out.

-Cai Yao, 34, tells me his mother's symptoms appearing in late January worsened quickly; she only returned home two weeks ago.
+Cai Yao, 34, tells me his mother's symptoms appeared in late January and worsened quickly; she only returned home two weeks ago.

 "For a whole week, she couldn't eat.
 She coughed up blood, and her nose would bleed," he said.
 "It really looked like she was on her deathbed."

 Many families weren't so fortunate.
-At the peak, there were 5000 bodies waiting to be scorched into ash at one of Wuhan's eight crematoriums, a worker tells me – a far cry from two dozen per day before the pandemic.
-His shifts began at 5:30am and ended after dark.
+At the peak, 5000 bodies were waiting to be scorched into ash at one of Wuhan's eight crematoriums, a worker tells me – a far cry from two dozen per day before the pandemic.
+His shifts began at 5.30am and ended after dark.

 "What if you report about this incident?" one sneers, when I ask for it back.